 Kimballton is a tiny city located in the state of Iowa.
 With a population of 285 people and just one neighborhood, Kimballton is the 420th largest community in Iowa.
 Kimballton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-A relatively large number of people in Kimballton telecommute to their jobs.
-Overall, about 9.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.80% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Kimballton doesn't have a public transportation system that people use for their commute.